Malleshwaram gets a street art makeover

 Malleshwaram Sparrows

 Malleshwaram Sparrows, by Spandana Vella, depicts the disappearing sparrows.
-Sparrows connect us to childhood memories and it’s really very sad to see their numbers dwindling due to urbanization.
+Sparrows connect us to childhood memories, and it’s unfortunate to see their numbers dwindling due to urbanization.

 4 Malleshwaram Sparrows